 An option is a contractual arrangement under which the seller (writer) grants the purchaser (holder) the right, but not the obligation, either to buy (a call option) or sell (a put option) at or by a set date or during a set period, a specific amount of securities or a financial instrument at a predetermined price.
 The seller receives a premium from the purchaser in consideration for the assumption of future securities price risk.
 Options held by the Scheme are exchange traded.
-The Scheme is exposed to credit risks on purchased options to the extent of their carrying amounts which is their fair value.
-Options are settled on a gross basis.
+The Scheme is exposed to credit risk on purchased options to the extent of their carrying amount, which is their fair value.
+Options are settled on a gross basis to exchange the underlying security or financial instrument if the option is exercised.

-(c) Foreign exchange forward contracts
+(c) Foreign currency forward contracts

-Foreign exchange forward contracts are primarily used by the Scheme to hedge against currency risks on its non-Australian dollar denominated trading securities.
+Foreign currency forward contracts are primarily used by the Scheme to hedge against currency risks on its non-Australian dollar denominated trading securities.
 The Scheme agrees to receive or deliver a fixed quantity of foreign currency for an agreed upon price on an agreed future date.
-Foreign exchange forward contracts are valued at the prevailing bid price at the end of each reporting period.
-The Scheme recognises a gain or loss equals to the change in fair value at the end of each reporting period.
+Foreign currency forward contracts are valued at the prevailing bid price at the end of each reporting period.